kubernetes-retired/poseidon/README.md

 build$ make
 ```

 Following, make sure you have a Kubernetes cluster running.
-To deploy one you can execute:
+If you're running Ubuntu on amd64 then you can execute:

 ```
 ./deploy/build_kubernetes.sh